Azure/MS-AMP/README.md

 ### Memory

 MS-AMP preserves 32-bit accuracy while using only a fraction of the memory footprint on a range of tasks, including the DeiT model and Swin Transformer for ImageNet classification.
-For example, for a model with 1 billion parameters, MS-AMP with O2 mode can save approximately 12GB of GPU memory compared to FP16 AMP.
+For example, comparing to FP16 AMP, MS-AMP with O2 mode can achieve 44% memory saving for Swin-1.0B and 26% memory saving for ViT-1.2B.
+The proportion of memory saved will be more obvious for larger models.

-Here is the result for Swin-giant-1B model and ViT-1.2B model:
+Here are the results for Swin-giant-1B and ViT-1.2B.

 ![Image](./docs/assets/gpu-memory.png)